 Unit is shipped in the vertical duct configuration.
-Unit without factory-installed economizer or return-air smoke detector option may be field-converted to horizontal ducted configuration.
-To convert to horizontal configuration, remove screws from side duct opening covers (see Fig. 11) and remove covers.
+Unit without factory-installed economizer or return-air smoke detector option may be field-converted to horizontal ducted configuration using accessory CRDUCTV001A00.
+To convert to horizontal configuration, remove screws from side duct opening covers (see Fig. 10) and remove covers.
+Discard the supply duct cover.
+Install accessory CRDUCTV001A00 to cover the vertical supply duct opening.
+Use the return duct cover removed from the unit end panel to cover the vertical return duct opening.
 Use the screws to install the covers on vertical duct openings with the insulation-side down.
 The panels must be inserted into the notches on the basepan to properly seal.
 The notches are covered by the tape used to secure the insulation to the basepan and are not easily seen.
-See Fig. 12 for position of the notches in the basepan.
+See Fig. 11 for position of the notches in the basepan.
 Seals around duct openings must be tight.
-Secure with screws as shown in Fig. 13.
+Secure with screws as shown in Fig. 12.
 Cover seams with foil duct tape.